contactandyc/another-c-library/2_timing.md

 1 warning and 1 error generated.
 ```

-Again, by fixing the one error, we actually fixed more.
+Again, by fixing the one error, we fixed more.
 Let's continue with the next warning.
 ```
 test_reverse.c:8:15: warning: implicitly declaring library function 'strdup' with type 'char *(const char *)' [-Wimplicit-function-declaration]
     char *s = strdup(argv[i]); // string duplicate